 This feeling of loneliness hangs over like a curse / thirst

-Before meeting, John and Yoko had separate, lonely, extraordinary and sometimes tragic lives.
+Before meeting each other in 1966, John and Yoko had separate, lonely, extraordinary and sometimes tragic lives.
 They deeply understood and saved each other.
 Ultimately, fame was suffocating and tore them apart.
 But their eternal love always brought them back to each other.
 In a comment in one of his last interviews, John pictured himself and Yoko on the coast of Ireland in rocking chairs, thumbing through their ‘scrapbook of madness’.
 This is reflected in Yoko’s lyrics;